-The OpenSprinkler firmware/software is regularly updated to include new features and functionality.
+The OpenSprinkler firmware is regularly updated to include new features and functionality.
 You can update the firmware at any time by reflashing the microcontroller (MCU).
 The source code is completely open and free.
-You are welcome to modify it and share your contributions at GitHub.
+You are welcome to modify it and share your contributions through GitHub.

 - You need a regular size Male A to Male B USB cable (most printers use this type of cable).

 - If you own OpenSprinkler v1.0 or 1.1: you need an external ISP programmer (FTDI cable no longer works due to the size of the new firmware).
-An inexpensive USBtiny programmer is available at Rayshobby Shop.
 In addition, you need to run the following command to re-program the fuse bits:

 avrdude -c usbtiny -p m328p -B 250 -F -U lfuse:w:0xff:m -U hfuse:w:0xd1:m -U efuse:w:0x06:m

-Only do this on v1.0 or v1.1.
-Do not re-program the fuse bits on OpenSprinkler v1.2 and above, as they have built-in USBtiny programmer and are already programmed with the correct fuse bits.
+Only do this if you own v1.0 or v1.1.
+Do not re-program the fuse bits on OpenSprinkler v1.2 and above, as they have built-in USB programmer and are already programmed with the correct fuse bits.